 The Power and Democracy program is dedicated to protecting the right to vote as the foundation of our democracy and works to ensure free, fair and accessible elections for all, particularly communities of color.
 In collaboration with local and national partners, our Voter Protection program works to identify and eliminate systemic barriers to the ballot box, educate voters, and influence decision-makers to confront burdensome voting restrictions and election administration practices.
-Our Right to Vote initiative advances a national narrative promoting the establishment of an explicit, affirmative and guaranteed Right to Vote in our Constitution.
-This report and the Power and Democracy program are made possible by The Cedar Tree Foundation, The JPB Foundation, The John D. and Catherine T. MacArthur Foundation and The Tikva Grassroots Empowerment Fund.
+Our Right to Vote initiative advances a national narrative promoting the establishment of an explicit, affirmative and guaranteed right to vote in our Constitution.